 Katja can lose her accent at will, “I’ve never been in a shotgun, I looked it up when you told me.
 Kind of convenient actually.”

-“Like I said, place isn’t big, but if it’s just you, maybe a friend, it should do fine.
+“Like I said, place isn’t big, but if it’s just you it should do fine.
 Few things have been updated, bathroom, kitchen appliances.
 There’s a washer and dryer out back, saves tying up space inside.”

 She goes to the back door, fiddles like she’s unlocking it, opens and looks out, “Yeah, that’s neat, they both work right?”